MadGamerHD/GTA-SA-Audio-Editor/README.md

 ## GTA SA Audio Editor (BETA)

-> **Note**: This is a BETA version.
-The SFX functionality is a little buggy at the moment but will be fixed in the near future.

 A simple, cross-platform GUI tool for extracting, replacing, and rebuilding audio tracks (`stream`) and sound effects (`.dat` banks) in *Grand Theft Auto: San Andreas*.

 ---